-Affordable Gokarna kshetra temple darshan specialized and organized by Adi family priests under the leadership and guidance of Shri Rajgopal Adi guruji Gokarna.
-Learned scholars and vedic experts make your Gokarna Kshetra darshan special and spiritual.
-Blessings of Lord Mahabaleshwar and holy touch of Atmalinga with ease and on right time assured.
+Affordable Gokarna kshetra temple darshan is specialized and organized by Adi family priests under the leadership and guidance of Shri Rajgopal Adi guruji Gokarna.
+Learned scholars and Vedic experts make your Gokarna Kshetra darshan special and spiritual.
+Blessings of Lord Mahabaleshwar and a holy touch of Atmalinga with ease and at the right time assured.

 Gokarna kshetra temple darshan details

 - Accommodation (Eight hours day stay or Night stay)